nerisest/email-forwarding/README.md

 # email-forwarding

+## Date: 21st Februrary, 2024

+### Introduction

-a small little automation script that I thought of over the weekend. main functionality is to forward the most recent price alert updates (email) regarding rents in the City of Edinburgh.
+A small automation script that I thought of over the weekend.
+The main functionality is to forward the **most recent email**, given a specific inbox and a search criteria (sender/subject...).<br>
+This was used to forward the most recent price alerts regarding properties for rent in the City of Edinburgh, for my usage.
+However, it can be applied to other uses.

 a little run-through of how it works:
 - script logs in to the Gmail IMAP server with my email address and app password, then selects the correct mailbox